Branch-depth: Generalizing tree-depth of graphs: Branch-Depth of a connectivity function

 \subsection{Branch-depth}

 A \emph{radius} of a tree is the minimum $r$ such that there is a node having distance at most $r$ from every node.

 A \emph{decomposition} of a connectivity function $\lambda$ on $E$ is a pair $(T,\sigma)$ of a tree $T$ with at least one internal node and a bijection $\sigma$ from $E$ to the set of leaves of $T$.
 The \emph{radius} of a decomposition $(T,\sigma)$ is defined to be the radius of the tree $T$.
 For an internal node $v \in V(T)$, the components of the graph $T - v$ give rise to a partition $\mathcal P_v$ of $E$ by $\sigma$.
-The \emph{width} of $v$ is defined to be
+The \emph{width} of $v$ is defined to be $\lambda(\mathcal P_v)$.
 The \emph{width} of the decomposition $(T,\sigma)$ is the maximum width of an internal node of $T$.
 We say that a decomposition $(T,\sigma)$ is a $(k,r)$-\emph{\decomposition} of $\lambda$ if the width is at most $k$ and the radius is at most~$r$.
 The \emph{branch-depth} of $\lambda$ is the minimum $k$ such that there exists a $(k,k)$-\decomposition{} of $\lambda$.

 If $\abs{E}<2$, then there exists no decomposition and we define $\lambda$ to have branch-depth $0$.
-Note that every tree in a decomposition has radius at least $1$ and therefore the branch-depth of $\lambda$ is at least $1$ if $\abs{E}>1$.
+Note that every tree in a decomposition has radius at least~$1$ and therefore the branch-depth of $\lambda$ is at least $1$ if $\abs{E}>1$.

 \begin{LEM} Let $\lambda$ be a connectivity function on $E$ and let $K$ be a subset of $E$ such that $\lambda(K)=0$.
 Let $k$, $r_1$, $r_2$ be integers such that $\lambda|_{K}$ has a $(k,r_1)$-decomposition and $\lambda|_{E\setminus K}$ has a $(k,r_2)$-decomposition. \begin{enumerate}[(i)] \item If $r_1\neq r_2$, then $\lambda$ has a $(k,\max(r_1,r_2))$-decomposition. \item If $r_1=r_2$, then $\lambda$ has a $(k,r_1+1)$-decomposition. \end{enumerate} \end{LEM} \begin{proof} We may assume that $r_1\ge r_2$.
 Let $(T_1,\sigma_1)$ be a $(k,r_1)$-decomposition of $\lambda|_{K}$ and let $v_1$ be an internal node of $T_1$ such that each node of $T_1$ is within distance $r_1$ from $v_1$.
 Let $(T_2,\sigma_2)$ be a $(k,r_2)$-decomposition of $\lambda_{E\setminus K}$ and let $v_2$ be an internal node of $T_2$ such that each node of $T_2$ is within distance $r_2$ from~$v_2$.